Corpus Christi Maritime Lawyers

-Maritime law is the set of laws that have governed the offshore industry for centuries.
-Over the years, they've changed along with the industry.
-However, a central part of maritime law has been the protection of workers after they’ve sustained an injury on a vessel.
+Maritime law has governed the offshore industry for centuries.
+Over the years, it has changed along with the industry.
+A central part of maritime law is the protection of workers after they’ve sustained an injury.

 When Should I Call a Corpus Christi Maritime Lawyer?

-You should call our Corpus Christi maritime lawyers any time you’ve been involved in an offshore accident.
+You should call our Corpus Christi maritime lawyers when you’ve been involved in an offshore accident.
 Importantly, never accept a settlement before seeking legal advice.
 While it might seem that your company is trying to do the right thing, early settlement offers are typically designed to be as low as possible.
 Once a person accepts a settlement, they absolve their company of future liability.
-Call Arnold & Itkin LLP will help you determine what your options are and how much your case might be worth.
+Call Arnold & Itkin.

 Will Talking to a Lawyer Get Me in Trouble?

 First of all, no one will know you spoke to a lawyer unless you tell them.
 Legal consultations are 100% confidential.
-Additionally, you have the right to speak to an attorney if you’ve been injured as a result of an offshore accident.
+Additionally, you have the right to speak to an attorney if you’ve been injured due to an offshore accident.
 If your company or a company representative is urging you to avoid speaking with an attorney, it’s a sure sign that you need to speak with an attorney as soon as possible.

 Call Our Corpus Christi Maritime Law Firm for the Help You Deserve

-When you call our team, you're reaching out to a group of Corpus Christi maritime lawyers that never settles for less than clients deserve.
-From the Deepwater Horizon disaster to the El Faro tragedy, our team has shown that our clients deserve the best—to the tune of over a billion dollars recovered for them.
+When you call our team, you’re reaching Corpus Christi maritime lawyers who never settle for less than clients deserve.
+From the Deepwater Horizon disaster to the El Faro tragedy, our team has shown our clients deserve the best—to the tune of billions of dollars recovered for them.
 When the other side isn’t fair, we fight back.
 When they say it wasn’t their fault, we investigate their claims.
-When they try to shift the blame to workers, we refuse to let them.
-At Arnold & Itkin LLP, our team is focused on one thing: results.
+When they try to blame workers, we refuse to let them.
+At Arnold & Itkin, our team focuses on one thing: results.
 No matter what.